facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 ## Thinking and Learning React

 Josephine Hall, working at Ice Lab studio, used React to write a mobile-focused application.
 She wrote a blog post [“Thinking and Learning React.js”](http://icelab.com.au/articles/thinking-and-learning-reactjs/) to share her experience with elements they had to use.
-You'll learn about Routing, dispatch, touchable component and basic animations.
+You'll learn about routing, event dispatch, touchable components, and basic animations.

 ## London React Meetup